notVoid3/emerge-artix/README.md

   fi
 }
 ```
-> This is part of my `zshrc` file, I use an alias to update and integration with yay to the build script. you can edit your own.
+> This is part of my `zshrc` file, I use an alias to update and a function to integrate build to yay.

 ## Use & How it works.
 - Use `build {package}`.
 It will clone PKGBUILD to `$HOME/.cache/yay`, will ask for editing PKGBUILD and proceed to compile & install.
 The package's packager will be custom signed for updates.